Frequently Asked Questions

 - What type of treatments do you offer?

 - Does the University of Michigan Comprehensive Cancer Center have any clinical trials available for my type of cancer?

 - How do I know if I should get a second opinion?

 - Will my insurance pay for a second opinion or treatment at the University of Michigan Comprehensive Cancer Center?

 What can the University of Michigan Comprehensive Cancer Center offer to patients that they may not find elsewhere?

-- The resources of a National Cancer Institute-designated comprehensive cancer center.
+The resources of a National Cancer Institute-designated comprehensive cancer center.
 This is important to you because it means the University of Michigan Comprehensive Cancer Center has passed a national review that documents its excellence in cancer research, education, and public information.
-Only 41 centers in the country have earned this distinction.
+Only 47 comprehensive cancer centers in the country have earned this distinction.

-Contact our Cancer AnswerLine™.
+Contact the Cancer AnswerLine™.
 This free community service of the University of Michigan Comprehensive Cancer Center is staffed by experienced registered oncology nurses who combine knowledge and compassion to provide personalized answers to your questions.
 Cancer AnswerLine™ nurses welcome inquiries from patients, family members or health care professionals about the unique diagnostic and treatment resources at the U-M Cancer Center.
-Our registered nurses offer information on the entire spectrum of cancer issues - prevention, risk reduction, warning signs, detection methods, treatment options, support services, clinical trials, assistance in arranging appointments and guidance to the appropriate resources.
-Brochures and other materials are sent upon request.
-The service is open Monday-Friday from 8 a.m. to 5:30 p.m.
-Eastern Time.

 The nurses can be reached toll-free at 1-800-865-1125 or by email through the Cancer AnswerLine™ Communication Form.